Martins3/Martins3.github.io/docs/loongarch/neovim.md

 <!-- vim-markdown-toc -->
 ![](../img/3a5000.png)
 (Tested on 2021.12.29)
+You can open the image in new Tab for more vivid view.
+As you can see, the left is the Chrome browser, the right the terminal signing that 3a5000 has four cores.

 Because I don't wanna to spend too much time to tune the fcixt, as you see, I will give up Chinese temporarily.
 ## Background
 Several months ago, when I'm still working the [loongson-dune](https://github.com/Martins3/loongson-dune), I tried to sync my [My Linux Config](https://github.com/Martins3/My-Linux-Config) to Longson 3a5000.